iiRosario/ML-Reputation-Multi-Agent-Systems/README.md

 3. **Intelligent Agents:** Drones are designed as intelligent agents with predefined tasks, and their behavior is influenced by reputation values.

 4. **Outcome Analysis:** Comprehensive tools for analyzing and visualizing the outcomes of reputation value alterations on individual and collective drone behavior.

+#### Contribution Guidelines

+Contributions to the project are welcome!
+If you would like to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

+#### License

+This project is licensed under the [MIT License](LICENSE).

+#### Contact

+For any inquiries or feedback, please contact [Diogo Rosário](mailto:se.dev.rosario@gmail.com).

+---

+*Note: The above README.md template provides a basic structure.
+Be sure to customize it according to the specific details and requirements of your project.*